Where does the money come from?

 - Generally, one computer per faculty or staff member will be provided through the University replenishment program.
 By the nature of their responsibilities, some individuals may require more than one computer.
 In such cases, department heads/supervisors may request from their Dean or Division Head that an exception be made.
 The Dean or Division Head will work with OIT to determine the requirements and appropriate purchase and funding distribution.

-- Desktop computers are suggested unless your job requires you to work from home or requires extensive travel.
+- Desktop Windows computers are provided to all staff unless your job requires you to work from home or requires extensive travel.
+In those cases the Division Head will need to verify that a mobile device is required in order for you to perform the duties of your position.

-- Peripheral equipment such as scanners, external storage devices, or external monitors for laptop computers may be purchased through OIT and funded through the requesting department.
+- Peripheral equipment such as scanners, external storage devices, web cams, document cameras, headsets, drawing tablets, external monitors, etc. for laptop computers may be purchased through OIT and funded through the requesting department.

 The Office of Information Technology will search the inventory of University-owned computers to identify those that are eligible for replenishment.
-Eligibility will be determined through review of inventory information, known problems identified by OIT staff through service visits, and communications with faculty and staff themselves.
+Eligibility will be determined through review of inventory information, known problems identified by OIT staff through service visits, and communication with faculty and staff themselves.
 OIT will work to determine which ones are recommended for replenishment through the computer replenishment fund.
 If your computer is recommended for automatic replenishment, you will be contacted by the Divisional Administrator of Technology Services that is assigned to your school or division.
 You will then work together to determine the best solution for your needs.
 If you have special requirements that exceed standard configuration, the request will be reviewed and approval and funding will need to be provided by your Dean or Division Head and the Assistant Vice President for OIT.
+Replenishments may be delayed at the staff/faculty member's request however they must be completed within the planned replenishment year.

 Early Replenishment Requests